 Eye Candy may not feature the same over-the-top glam as most of the lounges on this list.
 But it’s worth dropping in if you’re close or better yet, if you’re single.
 Its circular design, dance floor, and open seating arrangements make it a great place to socialize.
 Its easy going atmosphere and clientele make it a great place to make friends near the casino floor.

 The Dorsey combines cutting-edge New York City-inspired interior design with the Strip’s freshest cocktails to serve a level of contemporary chic missing from Vegas since the Cosmopolitan opened.
 Its drinks were crafted by New York’s own Sam Ross.
 He is the mastermixer behind the Penicillin, a concoction the New York Times named to its list of eleven drinks exemplifying the “modern cocktail revival.”
-Ross’s Jungle Bird comes in a cermaic tikki cup, his Green Street in a rose-gold swan.
+Ross’s Jungle Bird comes in a cermaic tikki cup and is featured in the below video.
 This ultramodern joint occupies the space left by Bourbon Room, next to the Venetian casino floor.

 Parasol Up / Parasol Down